bright/new-www/content/blog/cursor-vs-junie-for-android-developers-which-is-the-better-ai-agent.md

 Here are some examples of requests you could make that might be super helpful and boost your productivity:

 * Write unit tests for my `ViewModel` class, making sure to match the code style used in your `OtherViewModelTest` class.
+Generating unit tests with it takes only a few minutes, which can save hours compared to manual creation, especially for complex scenarios.
 * Migrate all the Jetpack Compose Material 2 Composables in your project over to Material 3.
 * Change how file uploads are handled by WorkManager.
 Instead of one `WorkRequest` per upload, use a single `WorkRequest` for multiple files with an upload queue stored in a Room database.
 Also, make sure to expose detailed updates about the queue and the status of each upload using a Coroutines Flow.
 * Create Jetpack Compose Composables that perfectly match the screen layout shown in the design image file `design.jpg`.